veronikayurchuk/paligemma-from-scratch/README.md

         return last_hidden_state
 ```

-## SigLIP Vision Embeddings: Converting Images to Patch Embeddings
+### SigLIP Vision Embeddings: Converting Images to Patch Embeddings

 Let's take a closer look at what is happening in the **SiglipVisionEmbeddings** class:

 ![SigLIP Vision Embeddings Explained](images/SiglipVisionEmbeddings_explained.png)

-The **SiglipVisionEmbeddings** class is responsible for the first step in vision processing: converting a raw image into a sequence of patch embeddings that can be processed by the transformer encoder.
+The **SiglipVisionEmbeddings** class is responsible for the first step in vision processing: converting a raw image into a sequence of contextualized embeddings for each patch that can be processed by the transformer encoder.

 Let's break down what each component does in **SiglipVisionEmbeddings**:
    - Takes raw pixel values and converts them into patches of size `patch_size` (14×14 pixels each).
-   - Uses a convolutional layer to project patches into embeddings with stride equal to the patch size, so no overlapping between patches.
+   - Uses a convolutional layer with stride equal to the patch size, so no overlapping between patches.
+   - Flatterns the output to transform feature matrixes into vectors of embeddings.
    - Adds positional embeddings to preserve spatial information.
-   - Output shape: [batch_size, num_patches, embed_dim]
+   - Output shape:  `[batch_size, num_patches, embed_dim]`.

 ### Implementation of SiglipVisionEmbeddings class